Recreation and Leisure Services

-- Course themes in this School of Community and Health Studies offering will include programming, communication and group skills, community development, life span development, diversity and recreation management.
+- Course themes in this School of Community and Health Studies offering include programming, communication and group skills, community development, life span development, diversity and recreation management.

-- Most courses will have four major pieces of work (for example, three assignments and either a mid-term or a final test).
+- Most courses have four major pieces of work (for example, three assignments and either a mid-term or a final test).

-- Supervised field placements will take place in the second semester (two days a week), and in the third and fourth semesters (three days a week).
+- Supervised field placements take place in the second semester (two days a week), and in the third and fourth semesters (three days a week).

 - Among the offering's field placement partners are: Ajax Recreation and Culture Department, Boys and Girls Clubs East Scarborough and Durham, Cedarbrook Lodge, Centre for Dreams, Kennedy House, Hour Glass Fitness, Viva Pickering, Oshawa Seniors Centre Bridgepoint Health, Variety Village, Markham Parks, Recreation and Culture and Whitby Parks and Recreation.

-- Parks and Recreation Ontario, (PRO) offers two province-wide student awards during its annual educational forum to students in their graduating year.
+- Parks and Recreation Ontario (PRO) offers two province-wide student awards during its annual educational forum to students in their graduating year.
 Centennial College Recreation and Leisure Services graduates have captured these prestigious awards for nine consecutive years (2007 to 2015).

-- Established by the 2011 graduating class, The Sandy Foster Student Award of Merit is awarded annually to one student entering the second year of the Recreation and Leisure Services Program at Centennial College.
+- Established by the 2011 graduating class, the Sandy Foster Student Award of Merit is awarded annually to one student entering the second year of the Recreation and Leisure Services program at Centennial College.
 This award recognizes a student who consistently demonstrates a commitment to his/her studies and a passion for recreation and carries a $2000.00 cash value.